Roy-Rock-On/dice-tray/README.md

 - **-e | -exit** => Ends the program and returns you to your terminal.

+The other crates featured in this project are (rand)[https://docs.rs/rand/latest/rand/] and (regex)[https://docs.rs/regex/latest/regex/].

 This is my first Rust project, and I'm still learning.
 Feedback from more experienced rustaceans is appreciated.
 More to come soon.